sudk1896/distributedsystems/README.md

 <img align="left" src =https://qph.ec.quoracdn.net/main-qimg-6ffebac2a0f3b17fd558c6caa21d87b9  width="300"/>

 Design and develop a Sudoku challenge game on a P2P network.
 Each user can place a number of the sudoku game, if it is not already placed takes 1 point, if it is already placed and it is rights takes 0 point, in other case receive -1 point.
 The games is based on 9 x 9 matrix.
-All users that play to a game are automatically informed when a users increment its score, and when the game is finished.
-The systems allows the users to generate (automatically) a new Sudoku challange identified by a name, join in a challage using a nickname, get the integer matrix describing the Sudoku challange, and place a solution number.
+All users that play to a game are automatically informed when a user increment its score, and when the game is finished.
+The system allows the users to generate (automatically) a new Sudoku challange identified by a name, join in a challenge using a nickname, get the integer matrix describing the Sudoku challenge, and place a solution number.
 As described in the [SudokuGame Java API](https://github.com/spagnuolocarmine/distributedsystems/blob/master/challenges/SudokuGame.java).

 &nbsp;